Table Of Contents_

 This Rust-Oleum Painter’s Touch Multi Purpose Spray Paint is a high quality oil-based formulation that is easily applied via an intuitive spray tip and dries to the touch within 20 minutes.
 It doesn’t leave much of an odor, covers 12 square feet with one can and is available in a wide variety of colors and finishes.
 It is also available in multipacks of up to six units, which we liked.
 We found the colors it produced to be rich, warm and smooth.

 Though this product shined with nearly every surface we threw at it, including ceramic and wood, we did run into some trouble while trying to paint vinyl furniture.
 Additionally, this is an oil-based formulation, so it is fairly toxic until dried.
 Prepare accordingly and wear gloves.
 When working with wood, it is not always necessary to paint, sometimes you can just use the best wood polish.
-Hit it with the best duster now and then and it will look great.
+Or for general purpose cleaning, hit it with the best duster now and then and it will look great.

 This Krylon ColorMaster Spray Paint comes in an extra-large canister that boasts 15 full ounces of product, as opposed to the industry standard of 12 ounces.
 It dries to the touch in around 15 minutes, which is slightly shorter than our top pick, and is available in dozens of colors, which should suit the needs of most consumers.
 We found that it excelled with a high variety of surfaces, including wood, metal, wicker, plastic, glass and even fabric.